Richard Child, 1st Earl Tylney: Succession

-On the Earl's death in March 1750, he was succeeded by his eldest surviving son John, who had also adopted the surname Tylney after his elder brother Richard's death in 1734.
+On the Earl's death in March 1750, he was succeeded by his eldest surviving son John, who had also adopted the surname Tylney, by private act of Parliament, the Younger Sons of the Duke of Rutland's Names Act 1734 (8 Geo.
+2. c.
+2) after his elder brother Richard's death in 1734.
 John therefore became the 2nd Earl Tylney.
 The 2nd Earl was MP (2nd Member) for Malmesbury, Wiltshire (1761–1768), possibly as a result of his family connection with the locally influential Long family, and a Fellow of the Royal Society (1746).
 On his death in 1784, unmarried, the family titles all became extinct.
 His heir was Sir James Long, 7th.
 Baronet, son of his eldest sister Emma and her husband Sir Robert Long, 6th Baronet (died 1767), of Draycot, Wiltshire.
 The 7th Baronet was required by his inheritance to adopt the name Tylney-Long, which he duly did, becoming Sir James Tylney-Long, 7th Baronet.